Jason-M-Richards/Bidirectional-Sequence-Model-to-Identify-Toxic-Comments/README.md

 # Bidirectional Sequence Models to Identify Toxic Comments

-## Introduction

-In this lab, we'll learn to make use of **_Bidirectional Models_** to better classify sequences of text!

-## Objectives

-You will be able to:

-* Understand and explain the basic architecture of a Bidirectional RNN.
-* Identify the types of problems Bidirectional approaches are best suited for.
-* Build and train Bidirectional RNN Models.

 ## Getting Started

 We're going to use a **_Bidrectional LSTM Model_** to build a model that can identify toxic comments on social media.
 This dataset comes from the [Toxic Comment Classification Challenge on Kaggle](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) in partnership with Google and Jigsaw.